 Line 2c.
-Enter the amount from line 32f(2), Form 1120; line 28f(2), Form 1120-A; or the applicable line for other income tax returns.
+Enter the amount from line 32f(2), Form 1120; or the applicable line for other income tax returns.

-- Line 4.
+Line 4.
 All filers (other than S corporations).
-Figure the corporation's 2005 tax the same way the amount on line 3 of this form was determined, using the taxes and credits from its 2005 tax return.
-However, skip line 4 and enter on line 5 the amount from line 3 if either of the following applies. - The corporation did not file a tax return for 2005 that showed a liability for at least some amount of tax. - The corporation had a 2005 tax year of less than 12 months.
+Figure the corporation's 2006 tax the same way the amount on line 3 of this form was determined, using the taxes and credits from its 2006 tax return.
+However, skip line 4 and enter on line 5 the amount from line 3 if either of the following applies.

+- The corporation did not file a tax return for 2006 that showed a liability for at least some amount of tax. - The corporation had a 2006 tax year of less than 12 months.